agourlay/post-on-my-fridge/Readme.md

 * Add funny magnets to move around (put a magnet on a post to lock it?).
 * Add post with due date (use Jquery Datepicker and save it in db, then erase it when date expires).
 * Display last article from Rss feed on a post
-* Display last message from a Twitter account on a post.
+* Display last message from a Twitter account on a post.(https://dev.twitter.com/docs/api/1/get/statuses/public_timeline)
-* Display current played song on a LastFm account or other info (http://www.lastfm.fr/api possibility to stream the song?).
+* Display current played song on a LastFm account or other info (http://www.lastfm.fr/api/show?service=278).
 * Think about the creation of account, 1 user = 1 fridge (use google account authentication).